geoadmin/mf-geoadmin3/chsdi/static/doc/source/api/quickstart.rst

   layers: [layer],

 The next part of the Map object is the View.
 The view allow to specify the center, resolution, and rotation of the map.
-Right now, only View2D is supported, but other views should be available at some point.
+Right now, only 2D View is supported, but other views should be available at some point.
 The simplest way to define a view is to define a center point and a resolution.
 The GeoAdmin API supports the following resolution: 650, 500, 250, 100, 50, 20, 10, 5, 2.5, 2, 1, 0.5, 0.25, 0.1 but intermediate resolutions can be used without problems.
 The resolution corresponds to the real size (on the earth) of one pixel.

 .. code-block:: javascript

-  view: new ol.View2D({
+  view: new ol.View({
     resolution: 500,
     center: [670000, 160000]
   })